-Investment in the Havensight Mall real estate is estimated based on an independent appraisal.
+Investment in the Havensight Mall real estate is based on an independent appraisal as of October 2009, which value has remained unchanged for September 30, 2010management believes that the carrying value was applicable in both years.

 Investment in the System's facilities - St. Thomas/St. Croix real estate is carried at historical cost, net of accumulated depreciation and amortization on that portion of the facility occupied by the System.